Peak and off-peak electricity times

 South East Queensland (Energex)

-• Peak: 4pm to 8pm weekdays
+• Peak: 4pm to 8pm on weekdays

-• Shoulder: 7am to 4pm and 8pm to 10pm weekdays, 7am to 10pm weekends
+• Shoulder: 7am to 4pm and 8pm to 10pm weekdays, 7am to 10pm on weekends

-• Off-peak: 10pm to 7am everyday.
+• Off-peak: 10pm to 7am everyday

 South Australia (SA Power Networks)